canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Simulate correlated variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another use case that is covered by :code:`experiment-design` is simulating a correlation between the variables.
+Another feature of :code:`experiment-design` is the ability to simulate correlations between variables.
 There is no possibility to simulate correlated random variables using :code:`pyDOE3` but it is as easy as setting a keyword argument in :class:`.ParameterSpace`